Natalie-md/Natalie-md/README.md

 # Hi, I'm Natalie! 👋

-🎓 Cybersecurity Student pursuing an A.A.S. in Cybersecurity with a passion for networking, Linux, and defensive security.
+🎓 Cybersecurity Student pursuing an A.A.S. in Cybersecurity.

-I'm currently building hands-on projects to strengthen my skills in network security, intrusion detection, and system administration while preparing for future cybersecurity internships.
+I'm passionate about networking, Linux, and defensive security.
+I enjoy building hands-on cybersecurity projects to strengthen my technical skills and gain practical experience with real-world tools and technologies.

 ---